turingschool/frontend-mod-1-prework/section1/relection.md

 console.log = "Hello, my name is " + name);
 This will output "Hello, my name is Sam".

 8. Think of a site or app you use frequently.
 Where do you think the developers used concatention?
 I use a site called Twitch frequently.
-When broadcasters go live, I think the developers likely use concatenation for 'Going Live' notififcation that is pushed to users.
+When broadcasters go live, I think the developers likely use concatenation for 'Going Live' notification that is pushed to users.
 It is probably used like this:
 var userName = User;
 var goingLive = "is now live!"; console.log (User + "is now live!);